ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   what is the best pretrained lm for text gen?
     -   best for widest range of text gen
     -   best for specific type of text gen (e.g. news, dialog)
+    -   can tf-xl be replaced with gpt2 and sliding windows
 -   effect of tokenizing approach (line by line, seq_len length chunks, lazy loading with random start point)
     -   might have an effect on efficiency
     -   lazy loading